openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/query_lang/complex_mdoc.json}}

-The following is a non-normative example of a VP Query that requests
+The following is a non-normative example of a DCQL query that requests

 - the mandatory claims `last_name` and `date_of_birth`, and
 - either the claim `postal_code`, or, if that is not available, both of the claims `locality` and `region`.